LuizZak/ZScript/README.md

 # ZScript
-An (once) game scripting programming language.
+An (once) game scripting programming language implemented in C#.

 ## Some considerations, beforehand